BayAreaMetro/travel-model-one/utilities/PBA40/metrics/Readme.md

 # Metrics

-Also known as COBRA metrics, this directoy consists of a set of scripts to calculate intermediate results for cost/benefit ratio analysis.
+Also known as COBRA (COst Benefits Results Analyzer) metrics, this directoy consists of a set of scripts to calculate intermediate results for cost/benefit ratio analysis.

 Most of the files are run at the end of a model run via [RunMetrics.bat](../RunMetrics.bat)